 Understanding Your Taxes

 Payroll Services provides you with employer tax statements like the W-2, and can guide you through the steps to adjust your withholding elections via the W-4 Tax Data option in Employee Self Service.
 Payroll Services does not provide tax advising or consultation services.
-It is recommend that you contact your tax advisor or the Internal Revenue Service (IRS), 1-800-829-1040 for specific information and advice.
+It is recommended that you contact your tax advisor or the Internal Revenue Service (IRS), 1-800-829-1040, for specific information and advice.